SFDO-Tooling/mrbelvedere/README.md

 mrbelvedere
 ===========

-A build bot used to fill gaps in triggering jobs and interacting with the GitHub API for CumulusCI
+A build bot used to fill gaps in triggering jobs and interacting with the GitHub API for CumulusCI.